-Disability insurance serves as income protection if you’re unable to continue working in the physical therapy field or in another role for an extended period of time.
+Disability insurance serves as income protection if you’re unable to work in the physical therapy field or in another role for an extended period of time.
 Yet, many physical therapists don’t have a disability policy of their own, making them (and their families) vulnerable to the unknown.

-Read to learn about disability insurance for physical therapists, including why you need it, how our PT readers view disability coverage and where to find an affordable rate with just a few minutes of your time.
+Read to learn about disability insurance for physical therapists, including why you need it and where to find affordable rates.

 Why physical therapists need disability insurance

-The Social Security Administration states that one in every four workers will experience a disability before the traditional retirement age.
+The Social Security Administration states that one in every four workers will experience a disability before retirement age.

-Therefore, if any number of unfortunate events were to occur, your ability to work and earn money as a physical therapist could be suddenly impacted.
+Therefore, your ability to earn money as a physical therapist could change suddenly due to any number of unfortunate events.

 In which case, disability insurance would step in and provide a monthly benefit based on a percentage of your physical therapist income.

-For physical therapists with families, disability insurance is a safety net that’ll financially provide for your loved ones if you aren’t able to.
+For physical therapists with families, disability insurance serves as a safety net for your spouse and children.

 The physical nature of the job puts physical therapists at greater risk